mars0i/lescent/README.md

 present.
 That's what this program illustrates: With a "forward" simulation that runs from the past to the present, a lot of data is generated for no good reason.
-To see this, try using the "Hide/show exitinct" and "de/emphasize non-exinct" buttons.
+To see this, try using the "Hide/show extinct" and "de/emphasize non-extinct" buttons.
 (While the lescent program runs quickly, that's because it simulates very few organisms in very few generations, and their "genes" consist of a few numbers.)